Stereo Widener Online

 When to Widen Stereo

-Widen a music mix
+Widen a Narrow Mix

 Make a music bed or stinger feel wide and cinematic

-Spacious ambience
+Spacious Ambience

 Spread room tone and pads into an immersive backdrop